physicsml/physicsml-archive/develop/content/tensor_networks.md

 of @@\mathbf{x}@@.
 That means the weight vector @@W@@ would need to be @@2^N@@ dimensional also.
 There is no way to directly manipulate a vector that large once @@N@@ gets bigger than 40 or so.

-## Tensor network machines

-Quantum physicists have known about the difficulties of exponential spaces since the days of Dirac.
-Wavefunctions describing the collective state of @@N@@ quantum particles live in just such a high-dimensional space.
-For decades, approaches for dealing with these huge wavefunctions relied on guessing a good, small set of parameters to optimize and hoping for the best.
-Or physicists avoided wavefunctions in favor of large-scale simulations of the particle motions (quantum Monte Carlo methods).

-But it turns out the exponential size of quantum wavefunction space is mostly an illusion.
-The kinds of wavefunctions that normally occur in nature make up just a tiny fraction of the larger space they belong to.
-This smaller corner of wavefunction space is precisely the part tensor networks can reach.

 (--- Done through here ---)